gustafla/linux_demo/README.md

 1. Open your rocket editor.
 I prefer the default Qt-based rocket editor.
 2. Start `./build/demo`
 3. Open `data/shader.frag` in your editor.
 4. Hack on shaders!
-Uniforms you add will automatically show up in rocket.
+Uniforms prefixed with `r_` will automatically show up in rocket.
 5. Reload shaders and uniforms by pressing R. No `make` or restart needed.

 ## Releasing